 Article IX – Committees

 Section 1.
-The standing committees of the Chapter shall be Awards, Certification, Financial Working Group, Membership, Professional Development, PDS, and other committees as approved by the Executive Board.
+The standing committees of the Chapter shall be Awards, Certification, Financial Committee, Membership, Professional Development, PDS, and other committees as approved by the Executive Board.

 Section 2.
 Standing Committee duties are as follows:

 a.
 The Awards Committee is divided into the following categories and may be equally represented in the Executive Board.